postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 ### Upgrading your plan

-Team members with the Billing role can upgrade your team plan in their [billing dashboard](https://go.postman.co/billing/overview).
+Team members with the Billing role can upgrade your team plan in the [billing dashboard](https://go.postman.co/billing/overview).
 For more information, see [Changing your plan](/docs/administration/billing/#changing-your-plan).

 ## Updating your team’s Postman version